-The Kaplan Graduate Award, the LCAO Jaguar Research Grant Program, and the Small Cat Action Fund each have two grant cycles each year.
+The Kaplan Graduate Award, the LCAO Jaguar Research Grant Program, and the Small Cat Action Fund each have two grant cycles a year.
 Letters of Interest are requested in January and June, with deadlines on February 1 and July 1.
 The Grants Committee has a month to review the LOIs, and then invitations for full applications will be sent in Early March and early August.
-Deadlines for the full applications are April 1 and October 1; decisions will be announced on June 15 and November 15.
+Deadlines for the full applications are April 1 and September 15; decisions will be announced on May 15 and October 15.

 The new Friedman Cheetah Conservation Grant will have only one annual grant cycle.
-This year, applications are by invitation only.
-Starting in 2015, the cycle will begin with an open request for Letters of Interest (January 1-February 1), followed by invitations for full applications, which will be due on April 1.
+In 2015, the cycle will begin with an open request for Letters of Interest (January 1-February 1), followed by invitations for full applications, which will be due on April 1.

-All of Panthera’s grant programs are facilitated through the online grant management system, Foundant, through which all LOIs and new and renewal grant applications must be submitted.
+All of Panthera’s grant programs are facilitated through an online grant management system, Foundant, through which all LOIs and new and renewal grant applications must be submitted.

 To apply and learn more about Panthera's grant programs, please click on the links below:

 If you are seeking renewal for a previous grant, please contact us directly.

 - Friedman Cheetah Conservation Grants Program